GrachevaAS/Travel_agent/README.md

-# Travel_agent
+# Travelling salesman
-Compare the precise solution of travel agent's problem and the solution which uses the minimum spanning tree.
+Compare the precise solution of Travelling salesman's problem and the solution which uses the minimum spanning tree.

 Plan:
 1) Generate normal distribution of points using Box-Muller transform.